-- policy for the administration of medicines - Keeping Children Safe in Education (KCSiE Sept 2019) - 1.5 The Governing Body is committed to ensuring that all staff responsible for the intimate care of pupils will undertake their duties in a professional manner at all times.
+- moving and handling people guidance note - policy for the administration of medicines - Keeping Children Safe in Education (KCSiE Sept 2019) - 1.5 The Governing Body is committed to ensuring that all staff responsible for the intimate care of pupils will undertake their duties in a professional manner at all times.
 It is acknowledged that these adults are in a position of great trust.